Sierra de los Tuxtlas: Geography

 Peaks in this range include Volcano Santa Marta and Volcano San Martín Tuxtla, both rising above 1,700 meters.
 San Martín Tuxtla is the only recently active volcano in the belt, erupting in 1664 and again in May 1793.
 It is a broad alkaline shield volcano with a one kilometer wide summit.
 Hundreds of smaller cinder cones are prevalent throughout the Sierra.

 Other, extinct volcanoes include San Martin Pajapan (1,160 meters) and Cerro El Vigia (800 meters).

 The Sierra de Los Tuxtlas volcanoes are an insular anomaly.
 The volcanoes are separated from the nearest volcano in the Trans-Mexican Volcanic Belt to the west by about 150 miles (250 km), and from the Central American Volcanic Belt to the southeast by almost 200 miles (330 km).

 Natural history

 The upper flanks of the San Martin Tuxtla and Santa Marta volcanoes are covered with the Neotropical Sierra de los Tuxtlas tropical rainforest ecoregion, of the tropical and subtropical moist broadleaf forests biome.
 The lower portions are covered with stunted pastures and grasslands.

 The Tuxtla quail-dove (Zentrygon carrikeri) is endemic to the ecoregion.

-Volcan San Martin rainfrog, Craugastor vulcani, is an endangered frog endemic to rain and cloud forests of Sierra de los Tuxtlas.
+The Volcan San Martin rainfrog, Craugastor vulcani, is an endangered frog endemic to rain and cloud forests of Sierra de los Tuxtlas.
 The area is also home to an endemic species of giant scarab beetle, Dynastes moroni, described in 2005.